Helaman99/Politick/SRS.md

   * This Referee will scan every message for illegal behaviour such as insults, slander, language, or other indescent behaviour.
   * If an offense is detected, then the person will be penalized by not recieving the max amount of currency at the end of the match.
+  * No URLs will be allowed either.
+  * Repeated offences can lead to an account being banned.
+The email associated with the banned acount will be kept in the database to prevent use by future accounts.

 * There will be profile statistics that could include